Obligation to Support a Foreign National Spouse After Divorce

 Form I-864 Remains Enforceable

 Challenging the enforceability of Form I-864 has failed decisively.
 Courts have found that the guarantee provided by the form is enforceable, even though it does not contain a contract between the U.S. sponsor and the foreign national beneficiary.
 Form I-864 thus allows the U.S. government (in theory) to sue the U.S. sponsor for reimbursement of government benefits paid to the foreign national beneficiary.
-In the past, the government usually has not allocated resources to pursuing reimbursement, but this may change under the administration of President Donald Trump.

 Alternatives for U.S. Citizens